FrzNo1/COMS-W4111-Project/README.md

 - Returns a 404 error if no matching entry is found.
 - Returns a 200 on success.

+### Implementation from Part 1

+We implement the functionality we described from part 1
+- Create: Users can simply add new athletes and add new matches.
+The backend will handle all the logics to update all the tables.
+- Read: User can search for an athlete.
+All athletes and related matches' information will be displayed accordingly.
+- Update: User can update the athlete and match information.
+They can change the date and athletes' ranks for the match.
+- Delete: User is able to delete the athlete or match information.

 ### Interesting database operations

 - Athlete Search page